 No Ordinary Ceramics: the culture of Posio

 The Posio wilderness, whether it’s endless Arctic forests coated orange by the Midnight Sun, or snow blanketing the fells, is a muse unlike any other.
 Just ask Posio’s most famous artist, Anu Pentik: living legend, an artist of worldwide renown, and the creator and founder of Pentik ceramics.
 Inspired by the landscapes and natural wonders of Posio, Anu still creates new work, even in her 70s.
 Your introduction to Posio ceramics will likely be the Anu Pentik Gallery in the town center.
 Its 8 meter high façade is made from broken production ceramics.
 The ceramics exhibitions inside change biannually.
 The Gallery is only one part of the Green Key-certified Pentik-Mäki Cultural Centre, which includes galleries, art, design and furniture exhibits, a factory shop for unique Pentik ceramics, and the International Coffee Cup Museum.
 Not surprising for the country that drinks the most coffee in the world.

 About 20 kilometers outside of town, the Pentik Manor is an artist’s residence, exhibition center, and art gallery.
 Anu and her husband renovated and converted this 19th century reindeer farm into a space where ceramic art thrives.
 When the summer sun finally melts away the last vestiges of winter, a visit to Pentik Manor combines southern Lapland scenery, rustic tradition and vintage modern art.

 A taste of Lapland

 Lapland is Europe’s last wilderness, and the food gathered, hunted and grown here reflects the purity and variety of the wild.
-Whether it’s the five-course menu at Restaurant Tapio, nestled in the forests of Lapland, or just a sample of wildberry marmalade, you can taste wild, pure Lapland in every bite.
+Whether it’s the five-course menu at the Green Key-certified Restaurant Tapio, nestled in the forests of Lapland, or just a sample of wildberry marmalade, you can taste wild, pure Lapland in every bite.
 If you come in July, be sure to taste Posio’s famous vendace at the Muikkumarkkinat (Vendace Market).

 At the foot of Riisitunturi fell sits Korpihilla delicacy shop and café.
 This award-winning shop offers confectionary, syrups and more, made with fresh, wild herbs and berries.
 On a warm summer day, kick back on the terrace with a cup of coffee and watch the fluffy chickens play in the yard.